And he replied, "Say it, Rabbi."

 And he said to him, "You have judged beautifully."

 Turning toward the woman, he said to Shimon, "Do you see this woman?
-I entered your house; you gave me no water for my feet, but she has wet my feet with her tears and wiped them with her hair.
+I entered your house; you gave me no water for my feet, but she wet my feet with her tears and wiped them with her hair.
 You did not greet me with a kiss; but she, since the time I came in, has not ceased to kiss my feet.
 You did not anoint my head with oil, but she anointed my feet with perfume.
-For this reason I say to you, her sins, which are many, have been forgiven, for she loved much; but he who is forgiven little, loves little."
+For this reason, I say to you, her sins, which are many, have been forgiven, for she loved much; but he who is forgiven little loves little."

 Then the Rabbi said to her, "Your sins have been forgiven."